-A rational procedure to model the dynamic nonlinear behavior of the skin friction of piles and sheet piles during vibratory driving is presented.
-The model is based on the fundamental analysis of the dynamic behavior of a cylinder embedded in a semi- infinite medium.
-Cylindrical shear waves propagating away from the vibrated pile are evaluated using a one-dimensional radial discretization of the soil surrounding the pile.
-Elements of earthquake engineering normally used to assess liquefaction potential are applied to evaluate skin friction degradation upon cyclic shear stress.
-Degradation and excess pore-pressure buildup charts are presented based on correlations derived from the friction ratio as measured in a CPT test.
+ABSTRACT : A rational procedure to model the dynamic nonlinear soil structure interaction during pile vibratory driving is presented.
+The procedure is based on the analysis of the dynamic behavior of a cylinder embedded in a semi- infinite medium.
+Cylindrical shear waves that propagate away from the vibrated pile are evaluated using a one-dimensional radial discretization of the soil surrounding the pile.
+Degradation of the skin friction upon cyclic shear stress is evaluated by applying elements of earthquake engineering practice used to assess liquefaction potential.
+The friction ratio as measured in a CPT test, serves as a correlation parameter to present charts allowing one to estimate the soil degradation and excess pore-pressure buildup.
+A sample calculation illustrates the importance to account for soil cyclic degradation.